dajuanyoung/SQL_Project_Data_Analysis/README.md

 ### Query 1: Top Paying Data Anaylst Jobs (Remote)

-The first query explores Data Analyst jobs specifically and the top salaries for said jobs, by company that are remote.
+The first query explores Data Analyst jobs specifically and the top salaries for said jobs, by company, that are remote.